BARLINEK FLOORING IS COMPLIANT WITH US EPA TSCA TITLE VI

 The inspiration for the company’s scheme, known as the 1 for 1 Principle, was to compensate nature for the valuable raw material which is the wood used by the company to manufacture its products.
-Thanks to Barlinek’s initiative, there are now nearly 15 million trees growing.
+Thanks to Barlinek’s initiative, there are now over 17 million trees growing.

 The scheme involves the company co-financing the purchase of saplings in exchange for every pack of Barlinek floorboards bought by customers.
 The first sapling planted in the project put down its roots in the Bogdaniec Forest Inspectorate in Lubuskie province in 2000.
 In the course of last year’s planting campaign alone, Barlinek Customers Forest expanded by over 1.5m trees saplingss, with the vast majority of the trees co-financed by the company in Poland.
 The company has financed 100,000 saplings in Ukraine, in the Vinnitsa and Ivano-Frankivsk areas.

 The “1 for 1 ” scheme covers forestry inspectorates in 4 provinces – Lubuskie, Western Pomerania, Pomerania and Wielkopolskie.
 The programme has been conducted in Ukraine since 2007, and nearly half a million trees have been planted there so far.
 The most recent addition to the programme is Russia, where Barlinek can boast of a legacy of 137 thousand saplings.